 Shetler, Westmoreland deputy recovering from injuries suffered during arrest

 Dec.
-9—A Westmoreland County Sheriffs Deputy will be out of work "for some time" while recovering from injuries sustained in an altercation with a New Florence fugitive Wednesday, according to Sheriff James Albert.
+10—GREENSBURG, Pa. — A Westmoreland County sheriff's deputy will be out of work "for some time" while recovering from injuries sustained Wednesday in an altercation with a New Florence fugitive, according to Sheriff James Albert.

 And staff at Albert's office indicated that Ray Shetler Jr., 37, remained hospitalized for his injuries.

-Shetler, who was acquitted in 2019 in the shooting of a St. Clair Township police officer, now faces a charge of aggravated assault and resisting arrest stemming from the alleged assault against law enforcement officials.
+Shetler, who was acquitted of murder in 2018 in the 2015 fatal shooting of a St. Clair Township police officer, now faces a charge of aggravated assault and resisting arrest stemming from the alleged assault against law enforcement officials.

 Shetler was listed as a fugitive after failing to appear for a probation violation hearing and failing a drug test, Albert told media Wednesday.